|

 Volunteering

-Our Soup and Challah Project has been going strong for three years!
+Our Soup and Challah Project has been going on its FOURTH year!
 It was sponsored by Channah Hale and now carried on in her memory.

 We are at the point that we need NEW volunteers to drive and deliver food packages around the area.